 - Establish state-of-the-art facilities for performing kidney disease research within the KRC, including imaging technology such as fluorescence microscopes and a multi-photon confocal microscope used to examine kidney function in living kidneys

-- Recruit talented and committed kidney disease research faculty and staff whose work complements existing strengths at the USC Keck School of Medicine, particularly in stem cell medicine, in vivo imaging, and the study of renal physiology, hypertension, and polycystic kidney disease
+- Recruit talented and committed kidney disease research faculty and staff whose work complements existing strengths at the USC Keck School of Medicine, particularly in stem cell medicine, in vivo imaging, and the study of renal physiology, hypertension, and polycystic kidney disease.
+The recruitment process for three to four additional physician/scientists is already underway.

 - Establish ongoing sources of revenue—both governmental and philanthropic—to support kidney research at the KRC.
 These include the potential establishment of a National Institutes of Health (NIH) O’Brien Kidney Center at the KRC, and the pursuit of an NIH-funded training program to support and promote pre- and postdoctoral fellowship research into kidney disease at the Keck School.